Alois Lexa von Aehrenthal

 As Imperial Foreign Minister between 1906 and 1912, Aehrenthal formulated and executed the Austro-Hungarian annexation of Bosnia and Herzegovina and their integration in 1908 into the Austro-Hungarian Empire.
 With the annexation he sought to permanently block in the Balkan south of the empire the emergence there of inter- and intra-ethnic nationalisms amongst the multiplicity of peoples on the basis of their shared religious beliefs and ethnic affiliations.
 His actions precipitated the Bosnian Crisis because he sought to achieve his objectives by negotiation of Russian acceptance of the annexation in exchange for Austro-Hungarian support for greater Russian access from the Black Sea to the Mediterranean through the Straits of the Dardanelles (at the expense of the Ottoman Empire).
 Aehrenthal expected that Britain and France would accept this deal since they had recently become aligned with Russia.

 Seeking to limit objections in Russia to any support for the annexation, Aehrenthal began secret negotiations with Russian foreign minister Alexander Izvolsky before Vienna made its move.
 The annexation ultimately damaged Austro-Russian collaboration on settling Balkan questions.
-Also, it stirred chauvinist popular emotion in Russia, which felt humiliated in a sphere of vital interest to it.
+It also stirred chauvinist popular emotion in Russia, which felt humiliated in a sphere of vital interest to it.

 Origins

 Born at Groß Skal Castle in Bohemia (Czech: Hrubá Skála, Czech Republic), he was the second-born son of Baron (Freiherr) Johann Lexa von Aehrenthal (1817–1898), a large-scale landowner in Groß Skal and Doxan, and his wife Marie, née Countess Thun und Hohenstein.
 His father was a powerful leader of the Constitutionally Loyal Large Landowners party in Bohemia.
-His great-grandfather Johann Anton Lexa (1733-1824), from a rural background in Kralovice, had founded an insurance company in Prague and was ennobled in 1790.
+His great-grandfather Johann Anton Lexa (1733–1824), from a rural background in Kralovice, had founded an insurance company in Prague and entered the untitled nobility in 1790.

+His family owned more than thirteen thousand acres.

-There were however, inaccurate rumors about his ancestors spread by his enemies that he was in reality of a commercial-bourgeois and jewish origin: namely that he was the grandson of a certain Lexa, a Jewish grain merchant of Prague, who had acquired great wealth through speculation and trade and was thence ennobled under the name of Aehrenthal (literally ‘valley of grain’) in allusion to his calling.
+There were however, inaccurate rumors about his ancestors spread by his enemies that he was in reality of a commercial-bourgeois and Jewish origin: namely that he was the grandson of a certain Lexa, a Jewish grain merchant of Prague, who had acquired great wealth through speculation and trade and was thence ennobled under the name of Aehrenthal (literally "valley of grain") in allusion to his calling.